-Preservice teacher : Date: School: The preservice teacher's progress will Date: (please note: this review date may be so oner if there is minimal im provement).
+Preservice teacher : Date: School: The preservice teacher's progress will be reviewed on Date: (please note: this review date may be sooner if there is minimal improvement).

 Possible areas of concern/s: 1.
 Planning effectively - preparation for teaching 4.
 Assessing and recording learning 2.
-Teaching effectively - enactment of 5.
+Teaching effectively - enactment of teaching 5.
 Professional conduct 3.
-Managing effectively - create 6.
-Other learning environments PART A (to be completed prior to or duri ing the at risk meeting) Please advise in the space below which of the above area/s are o f concern.
-Identify specific issu ues in the area/s of concern.
-Identify actions/strategies that will be pu ut in place by the preser vice teacher to try and improv ve in the identified areas.
+Managing effectively - create safe and supportive learning environments 6.
+Other

+PART A (to be completed prior to or during the at risk meeting) --- ----------

+Please advise in the space below which of the above area/s are of concern.
+Identify specific issues in the area/s of concern.

+Identify actions/strategies that will be put in place by the preservice teacher to try and improve in the identified areas.

+PART B (to be completed prior to or at review date)

+Please advise to what extent there has been improvement in the area/s of concern identified in Part A.

+Please indicate whether or no of the preservice teacher has demonstra ted satisfactory improvement to continue w ith the

+professional experience place ement (tick decision below and provide c omments if necessary).

+Satisfactory improvem nent Unsatisfactory improvement

+Comments

+Name Signature Date

+Site coordinator

+Supervising teacher

+Preservice teacher

+UQ facilitator (where available)

+If further space is required please attach other notes/evidence to this document.

-PART B (to be completed prior to or at review date) Please advise to what extent there has been improvement in the area/s of concern identified in Part A. Please indicate whether or not the preservice teacher has demonstrated satisfactory improvement to continue with the professional experience placement (tick decision below and provide comments if necessary).
-Satisfactory improvement Unsatisfactory improvement Comments Name Signature Date Site coordinator Supervising teacher Preservice teacher UQ facilitator (where available) After the at risk meeting in Pari Distribution of Form After each Part of the form is of the Give a signed copy to the completed the School is to: reservice teacher completes a personal reflees.
-Lau or fax (07) 3365 7199 from an official Sc and detailed action plan for how they will aim to improve in the identified areas, including a list of goals.
-UQ facilitator (where available) and detailed action plan for how they will aim to improve in the identified a reas, including a list of goals.
+After the at risk meeting in Part A it is strongly recommended that the preservice teacher completes a personal reflection and detailed action plan for how they will aim to improve in the identified areas, including a list of goals.

+Distribution of Form

+After each Part of the form is completed the School is to:

+- 1. Give a signed copy to the preservice teacher - 2.
+Send a copy to the UQ School of Education by email prac@uq.edu.au or fax (07) 3365 7199 from an official School email account or fax number - 3.
+Retain a copy